EBS369/solidity-test/README.md

 15. ~~Consider unifying Ownable and RewardsDistributionRecipient (Effectively 2 Ownables)~~ Consider delegating to factory
 16. Should deploy multiple StakingRewards instances in one factory deploy() call
 17. Delete expired mapping entries for gas refund
+18. Consider building an LP alike token as receipt of deposit / staking

 ## Critical